ramonsuarez/ramonsuarez.github.io/content/post/walmart/walmart-sales-analysis.md

 * Department numbers refere to the[ same department across all stores](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/discussion/7159#39217).
 * The initial SQL database emulates a production DB, so the import of the original csv files will only have to be made once.
 * Stores is the main table, the others connect via it.

-### Things to take into consideration
-> [**anonymized data**](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/discussion/7631#41591) related to promotional markdowns that Walmart is running.
+* [**anonymized data**](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/discussion/7631#41591) related to promotional markdowns that Walmart is running.
 MarkDown data is only available after Nov 2011, and is not available for all stores all the time.

+### Tools
+For this project my heart was telling me to work with Python, but I decided to go with a set of tools that are more demanded when looking for a job:
+- T-SQL and SQL Server Management Studio (SSMS)
+- Visual Studio and SQL Server Integration Services (SSIS)
+- Power BI

 ### Initial import and wrangling

-#### ``cat`` csv files
-Did not work because the headers get added and that breaks the import.
-It is better anyway to import directly with SSIS to be able to reproduce and automate.
- ~~Union of ``test.csv`` and ``train.csv`` into ``all-sales.csv`` using ``cat`` in a Git Bash terminal on VSCode.~~
-### Preview CSV files
+#### Preview CSV files
 Explored CSV files with Libre Office to get a feel for the data, check data types, look for inconsistencies, and find keys to link them.
-	- sampleSubmissio.csv:
-		- Discarded, not useful data, zero sales.

 - stores.csv (headers + 45 lines):
 	- Store: Int 🔑.
 	- Type: Category or String.
 	- Size: Int.
-	- all-sales.csv (headers + 536_635 lines):
+- train.csv (headers + 536_635 lines):
 	- Store: Int 🔑.
 	- Dept: Int.
 	- Date: Date 🔑.
 	- Weekly Sales: $.
 	- Is Holiday: Boolean 🔑.
 - features.csv (headers + 8190 lines):
 	- Store: Int 🔑.
 	- Date: Date 🔑.
 	- Temperature: Decimal.
 	- Fuel Price: ⚠️ Pricing not uniform, mix of Int and Dec as string.
 	- Markdown 1 to 5: Decimal, lots of NA.
 	- CPI: Float.
 	- Unemployment: not uniform, mix of Int and Dec as string.
 	- Is Holiday: Boolean 🔑.
-### SQL

-### Create DB
+#### Create DB
 Created database ``Walmart`` with SSMS.
-### Create SSIS project
+#### Create SSIS project
 Create SSIS project ``Walmart Source Data`` to import data.
-### Import CSV files
+#### Import CSV files
-#### Stores
+##### Stores
 Import stores table and check that the same number of rows is present:
 ```sql
 CREATE TABLE [Stores] (